Jha-2022/WeatherApp/README.md

 # DictionaryApp

-A simple web application that provides real-time weather updates for any location using JavaScript, CSS, and HTML.​
+A simple web application that provides real-time word definitions, pronunciations, and usage examples using JavaScript, CSS, and HTML.​

 ## Features
-Search and display live weather data for cities worldwide.​
+Search and display definitions for words in real time.​

-Provides weather details like temperature, humidity, and conditions.​
+View details such as part of speech, pronunciation, synonyms, antonyms, and example sentences.​

-Responsive and user-friendly interface.
+Responsive and user-friendly interface suitable for desktop and mobile devices.

 ## Demo